Witiko/doctoral-thesis/main.md

-In 2021, we used score aggregation to ensemble 16 diverse structural and semantic matching techniques in order to avoid the systematic errors of any individual technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on 20 machine translation evaluation tasks.
+In 2021, we used score aggregation to ensemble 16 diverse structural and semantic matching techniques in order to avoid the systematic errors of any individual technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on twenty machine translation evaluation tasks.

 |                   |         | RegEMT | Best individual technique  |
 |-------------------|---------|--------|----------------------------|